 - Artist: Leonardo da Vinci

-Probably the most famous painting in the world is Monalisa by Leonardo da Vinci.
-It is a portrait of a lady called Gherardini and is famous because the lady’s expression is indecipherable.
-This painting is currently displayed in Louvre, France.
+I’d like to kickstart the list with Mona Lisa, which is probably the most famous and highly admired painting in the world.
+This painting is a portrait of a lady called Gherardini and is renowned because the lady’s expression is indecipherable.
+Moreover, it’s reserved in the Louvre Museum behind bulletproof glass.

 - Location: Apostolic Palace, Vatican City